 In March last year, the US Air Force officially accepted the F-15EX at Boeing’s St Louis production facility in Missouri.
 The F-15EX is the most advanced version of the F-15 Eagle twin-engine, all-weather tactical fighter jet developed by American aerospace giant Boeing.

-The fighter can carry out a variety of missions, including homeland and airbase security, no-fly zone enforcement against limited or non-existent air defense systems, and standoff weapons deployment.
+The fighter can carry out various missions, including homeland and airbase security, no-fly zone enforcement against limited or non-existent air defense systems, and standoff weapons deployment.

-It can play a host of other roles such as that air superiority, interceptor, deep penetration strikes on enemy infrastructure, strategic bombing, and ground attack.
+It can play a host of other roles, such as air superiority, interceptor, deep penetration strikes on enemy infrastructure, strategic bombing, and ground attack.
 There have been speculations that it will assume the role of a launchpad for hypersonic weapons.

-When the US Air Force officially accepted the delivery of the first F-15EX fighter jets last year, a senior military official Colonel Dorey, the Air Force’s F-15EX Program Manager had projected the aircraft as the perfect for firing hypersonic missiles.
+When the US Air Force officially accepted the delivery of the first F-15EX fighter jets last year, a senior military official, Colonel Dorey, the Air Force’s F-15EX Program Manager, projected the aircraft as perfect for firing hypersonic missiles.

-The F-15EX would Boeingbe critical for the United States’ hypersonic weapons program as the weapons are too large to fit inside the small internal weapon bay of stealth fighters which necessitates a carriage under the fuselage.
+The F-15EX would be critical for the United States’ hypersonic weapons program.
+The weapons are too large to fit inside the small internal weapon bay of stealth fighters, which necessitates a carriage under the fuselage.

 Further, Boeing has also previously said that the F-15EX’s centerline pylon can hold armaments up to 22 feet long and 7,000 pounds in weight.
 It has previously presented a model featuring a fictitious 7,300-pound hypersonic missile.